 This Code cannot and does not set forth every possible conflict of interest scenario.
 Therefore, there is no substitute for sound judgment by Company Personnel in each case based upon the particular facts involved.

 Any Company Personnel who himself / herself or his / her family member may be involved in a situation or activity that might be a conflict of interest or give the appearance of a conflict of interest must immediately report such situation or activity by filling out the “Declaration of Conflict of Interest” form and providing the signed copy to the Human Resources Division.
-All declarations of conflict of interest received shall be reviewed internally as to whether or not the reported situation or activity is in fact a conflict of interest and the position of the Company on the matter.
+All declarations of conflict of interest received shall be reviewed by heads of the responsible department, Human Resources Division, Business Assurance and Compliance Department and Legal and Regulatory Affairs Department together as to whether or not the reported situation or activity is in fact a conflict of interest and the position of the Company on the matter.
 Each Company Personnel is responsible for self-compliance with this conflict of interest policy.

 Company Personnel must not: